s-d-m/lilyplayer/README.md

 [rtmidi]: http://www.music.mcgill.ca/~gary/rtmidi/
 [qt5]: http://www.qt.io/

-Also note that `pianogui` does not play music itself.
+Also note that `lilyplayer` does not play music itself.
 Instead it relies on a system-wide midi sequencer.
 On `GNU/Linux` you might consider installing `timidity`